 There are more than 28.8 million small businesses in the US.
-A small business in one which has less than 500 employees and they constitute 99.97% of all businesses in the US.
+A small business is one which has less than 500 employees and constitutes 99.97% of all businesses in the US.

-According to research, almost two-thirds of the businesses survive for 2-years in the business.
-During initial 5-years of their life half-of them fail and within first 10-years of their existence, only third of them succeed.
+According to research, almost two-thirds of businesses survive for 2 years in the business.
+During the initial 5 years of their life, half of them fail, and within the first 10 years of their existence, only a third of them succeed.

 “82% of businesses fail because of cash flow problems”- US Bank Study

 Business financing is a must to survive the stark statistics above.
 Let's explore the differences between Small Business Loans and Working Capital Loans to determine the best option for your business.

 Small business loans refer to loans that have longer terms of repayment, typically 1 to 10 years to repay.
 This product is suited for larger projects or business expansions.

 - Good credit is required

 The Small Business Administration offers small business loans under a variety of programs such as the SBA 7(a) or SBA 504 C. These loans offer long-term business financing with excellent rates and terms.